octobercms/docs/3.x/extend/extending.md

 ### Declaring / Firing Events

-You can fire events globally (through the Event service) or locally.

-Local events are fired by calling `fireEvent()` on an instance of an object that implements `October\Rain\Support\Traits\Emitter`.
+Fire events locally by calling `fireEvent()` on an instance of an object that implements `October\Rain\Support\Traits\Emitter`.
 Since local events are only fired on a specific object instance, it is not required to namespace them as it is less likely that a given project would have multiple events with the same name being fired on the same objects within a local context.

 ```php
 $this->fireEvent('post.beforePost', [$firstParam, $secondParam]);